IU-PR/Capstone_project/content/docs/2025/KIZAK/week5.md

 ## 📝 **Feedback**

+Our team condicted 4 interviews with our first users

 ### ❓ **Sessions**

 *Conduct at least three sessions with potential users, describe detailed user reviews here (potential users should NOT be your team members).*